Tax Identity Theft Awareness Week

 File Early – Our tax pros are ready and accepting appointments.
 Keep in mind: a falsely-filed tax return can delay your refund up to 6 months or more.
 Visit our Find A Tax Pro page to arrange an in-office appointment today.

-If you’re someone who prefers the d.i.y. approach, check out Tax Pro Review which allows you to complete your taxes using our online software, but before your tax return is submitted to the IRS, one of our Tax Pros will review your return.
+If you’re someone who prefers to do your own taxes, check out Tax Pro Review which allows you to complete your taxes using our online software, but before your tax return is submitted to the IRS, one of our Tax Pros will review your return.

 Monitor Your Credit– Checking your credit should be more than an occasional task.
 Review your credit report regularly, at least once a year with myfreecreditreport.com.
 Also, if you purchase Tax Identity Shield®, you get access to a one-time copy of your credit score and credit report.